-- The big equipment companies manufacture outdoor gear products for the masses and the “average person” without back pain.
+- The major equipment companies manufacture outdoor gear products for the masses and the “average person” without back pain.

 - “Stretch before you feel like you need to, for by then it will have been too late”- Terry Ouimet

-I mentioned it earlier and it’s probably the most important thing, but here is one last reminder: You have to be aware of and in absolute control of the Intensity, Duration, Type of Activity and the Frequency with which it is performed.
+I mentioned it earlier and it’s probably the most important thing, but here is one last reminder: You have to be aware, and in absolute control of the Intensity, Duration, Type of Activity, and the Frequency with which the activity is performed.
 Just you, nobody else.
 Speak up, let your needs be known.
 If they care about you in the least, they will honor your requests.
 If not, maybe find some new people.

 Now is the time to implement this important game plan.
-Go at your own pace, take plenty of breaks to relax and stretch, stop when you have had enough and call it a day, enjoy yourself, and come home with your back in tact and willing to head out next time and do it again.
+Go at your own pace, take plenty of breaks to relax and stretch, stop when you have had enough and call it a day.
+Enjoy yourself, and come home with your back intact and then you’ll want to head out next time and do it again.

 FORM AND TECHNIQUE